textpattern/textpattern.github.io/development/admin-side-plugin-tutorial.md

 A *step* is some action that a user takes when they're in a plugin panel; i.e. some action that takes place inside the event that we are interested in.
 More on steps later.
-For now you need to tell Textpattern what to do when your plugin's panel link is clicked.
+For now you need to tell Textpattern what to do when your plugin's panel link is selected.
 For this we use `register_callback()`:

 ~~~ php